Cleomachus

 Cleomachus (Κλεόμαχος) was an Ancient Greek warrior from Thessaly, notable for his defeat of the Eretrians in the Lelantine War.

 Cleomachus was a widely known and celebrated soldier, and was called upon to fight by the Chalcidians in their war against the Eretrians.
-He agreed to fight and brought his male lover and companion to fight alongside him.
-Cleomachus charged the Eretrian lines and brought the Chalcidians to victory.
-Unfortunately, he was slain during the battle, but his courage inspired the Chalcidians and changed their opinions on homosexuality, and they erected a tomb dedicated to him in the marketplace of Chalcis, the pillar of which still stood in Plutarch's days.
+He agreed to fight and brought his mentee and companion to fight alongside him.
+After his mentee put on his helmet, Cleomachus, redoubled with courage, charged the Eretrian lines with his Thessalian cavalrymen and brought the Chalcidians to victory.
+Unfortunately, he was slain during the battle, but his courage inspired the Chalcidians and changed their opinions on mentorship, and they erected a tomb dedicated to him in the marketplace of Chalcis, the pillar of which still stood in Plutarch's days.

 Aristotle attributed a popular local song to the legacy of Cleomachus:

-Though largely forgotten, Cleomachus is a notable example of Ancient Greek attitudes toward homosexuality.
+Plutarch reveals an alternative name for Cleomachus, Anton, and that his beloved was called Philistus, mentioned by the poet Dionysius in the poem Causes.